Foundation Credential vs Method Training:

 Before comparing programs feature-by-feature, it helps to understand how the barre credentialing landscape is actually structured.
 The programs you're evaluating don't all do the same thing — most of them occupy one of two distinct layers.

 Once you see the two layers, the comparison question changes.
 It's less about which is best and more about which layer you need — or both.
+For more on what barre certification actually covers, see our complete category guide.

 Method-Specific Training